SekulDev/learning_platform/README.md

 ### Lesson Creation

-- Full Markdown editor support
+- Full Markdown editor support (not implemented yet)
-- Text formatting capabilities
+- Text formatting capabilities (not implemented yet)
-- Image insertion
+- Image insertion (not implemented yet)
-- Syntax highlighting for code snippets
+- Syntax highlighting for code snippets (not implemented yet)
-- Scheduled publishing
+- Scheduled publishing (not implemented yet)
-- Group-specific access control
+- Group-specific access control (not implemented yet)

 ### User Features

-- Access to authorized lessons
+- Access to authorized lessons (not implemented yet)
-- Real-time notifications for new lessons
+- Real-time notifications for new lessons (not implemented yet)

 ## Development Setup